View Map

 10The Shannon Ferry from Clare to Kerry

 If you fancy a day trip to the Kingdom County, the Shannon Ferry is the most scenic shortcut you’ll ever take.
-Breathe in Atlantic air and peaceful sea views, keeping a close eye out for dolphins, as you and your car sail from Killimer near Kilrush, across the Shannon Estuary to Tarbert, in just 20-minutes.
+Breathe in Atlantic air and peaceful sea views, keeping a close eye out for dolphins, as you and your car sail from Killimer Port near Kilrush, across the Shannon Estuary to Tarbert, in just 20 minutes.

 Aerial view of ferry on the Shannon Estuary.